Our History

 1987: Women Against Abuse opens Sojourner House, the region’s first transitional housing program for domestic abuse survivors and their children.
 It provides apartments to 12 families at a time, for up to 18 months as they transition to independent living.

 1988 – 1999 (1990s): Women Against Abuse continually enhances both the quality and accessibility of its programs and services to best meet the changing needs of clients.
-New initiatives include the establishment of an Education and Training Department to provide community education and awareness to domestic violence; summer and after school programs for children residing at the Emergency Shelter and Sojourner House; and legal support for victims of domestic violence who are immigrants.
+New initiatives include the establishment of an Education and Training Department to provide community education and awareness to domestic violence; summer and after school programs for children residing at the Emergency Shelter and Sojourner House; and legal support for underserved victims of domestic violence.

 2000: Women Against Abuse creates a computer lab and a medical advocacy project for women and children residing at the Emergency Shelter.
-Women Against Abuse also launches a Disability Legal Service Project to meet the needs of victims with physical and emotional handicaps.
+Women Against Abuse also launches a Disability Legal Service Project to meet the needs of survivors with disabilities.

 2007: Women Against Abuse relocates its Emergency Shelter and expands to accommodate 100 women and children at a time.

 2008: Women Against Abuse launches on-site behavioral health services at the Emergency Shelter to empower victims to manage the symptoms of the trauma they have experienced.
-Therapists provide services to both adult and child residents.
 Women Against Abuse also launches its first annual iPledge® Campaign – a social awareness initiative that calls on the community to play an active role in ending domestic violence.

 2009: Women Against Abuse begins providing the Philadelphia Police Department, 9-1-1 operators and other first responders with training on the dynamics of domestic violence.